UdeM-LBIT/SuperReconciliation/README.md

 #### `reconcile`

 This is the main program.
-It takes an erased supertree on standard input and outputs the inferred tree based on the Super-Reconciliation method.
+It takes an erased supertree on standard input and outputs the inferred tree based on the Super-Reconciliation method (either unordered or ordered).
 This implements the main algorithm of the paper.

 #### `simulate`